 - Plastic flashlight and spare batteries.
 Reverse batteries in the flashlight to avoid accidental switching and burnout.
 Don’t forget to warm up the batteries before using them.

 When severe winter weather threatens, store safety items in the passenger compartment in case the trunk is jammed or frozen shut.

 Before you leave home, be prepared for an emergency by keeping your gas tank full.
 If you find yourself stranded, be safe and stay in your car, switch on your hazards, call for help and wait until it arrives.
 When you talk with authorities:

-- Provide information on your location, condition of all persons in the vehicle and the problem you are experiencing.
+- Provide information on your location, the condition of all persons in the vehicle, and the problem you are experiencing.

 - Follow the given instructions; you may be told to stay where you are and wait for rescuers.